-Previously, using the Control Panel applet, you could see which font is installed on your Windows 10 device even you were able to install or uninstall them from there.
+Previously, using the Control Panel applet, you could see which font is installed on your Windows 11 or 10 device even you were able to install or uninstall them from there.
 But starting with build 17083, the operating system added individual Fonts option in the Settings app under Personalization.
 This settings page discloses a preview of each font family along with newer font capabilities.

-Untrusted Font Blocking in Windows 10
+Untrusted Font Blocking in Windows 11 and 10

 1] Use Group Policy